Nambu--Jona-Lasinio model with a fractal inspired coupling: Standard and fractal NJL models

 Notice that the integrands of Eqs.~(\ref{eq:I_qNJL}) and (\ref{eq:fpi_qNJL}) behave as $\propto p^{-1-\frac{1}{q-1}}$ at large momentum, so that the corresponding integrals are convergent in the UV for any value of $q>1$.
 For the case $q < 1$, the integrations should be performed in the finite interval in momentum provided in Eq.~(\ref{eq:p_interval}), leading thus also to convergent results.

-We will consider the computation of the pion mass and the pion decay constant within the fNJL model in two different scenarios: {\it scenario A}) where the critical values of the couplings, $G_{\textrm{crit}}$ and $G_{q,\textrm{crit}}$, for the NJL and fNJL model coincide, and {\it scenario B}) where the values of the cut-off are close each other, $\lambda \simeq \Lambda$.
-The first scenario corresponds to assuming the relation between $\lambda$ and $\Lambda$ given by Eq.~(\ref{eq:lambda_Lambda}).
-We will assume in both scenarios a fixed value for the dynamical quark mass, $m = 0.35\, \textrm{GeV}$, and coupling constants, $G = G_q = 5.22 \, \textrm{GeV}^{-2}$, and study the dependence of the observables with the cut-off $\Lambda$.
+We consider the computation of the pion mass and the pion decay constant within the NJL and \gls{fnjl} models in the case where the critical values of the couplings coincide: $G_{\textrm{crit}}$ and $G_{q,\textrm{crit}}$.
+In this scenario, the relation between $\lambda$ and $\Lambda$ is given by Eq.~(\ref{eq:lambda_Lambda}).
+Note that the value for the dynamical quark mass, $m$, runs with the cutoff $\Lambda$.
+So, we maintain the coupling constants fixed, $G = G_q = 5.22 \, \textrm{GeV}^{-2}$, and study the dependence of the observables with the scale $\Lambda$.

 In Fig.~\ref{fig:plot_mpi_fpi} we plot the value of the pion mass (left panel) and pion decay constant (right panel) as a function of the parameter $\Lambda$, obtained with the two models.
-The scenario A leads to a disagreement between the models, and in this situation the f\gls{njl} model cannot reproduce simultaneously the pion mass and pion decay constant.
-On the contrary, in scenario B, when using $\lambda = 1.16 \Lambda$, there is a good agreement between the two models, and the physical values for both the pion mass and pion decay constant are correctly predicted.
-In this scenario, both models lead to very similar values of $m_\pi$ and $f_\pi$ in the full range of the figure: $0.6 \, \textrm{GeV} \le \Lambda \le 0.8\, \textrm{GeV}$.

-In the left hand panel of Fig.~\ref{fig:GMOR}, we plot the condensate density for the \gls{njl} model and for the f\gls{njl} model for fixed value of $\Lambda = 0.65 \, \textrm{GeV}$, in the two scenarios discussed above.
-For scenario B, the condensate density is larger than that obtained in the NJL model for all values of the coupling, while for the scenario A the condensate for the NJL and for the fNJL model are similar.
-It is possible to observe that the critical coupling for scenario B (i.e. when $\lambda \simeq \Lambda$) is considerably smaller than that for the NJL model.
-For scenario A, the critical couplings are the same by construction.
+We see that both models give very similar results, presenting comparable cutoff dependencies.
+At $\Lambda \approx 650~{\rm MeV}$, both models give reasonable values for both the pion mass and pion decay constant.
+Naturally, fine tuning is possible.
+However, the idea here is to show that the fractal inspired coupling leads to similar results as the conventional NJL model with appropriate values for the parameters $q$ and $\lambda$.